htautau/hhntup/README.rst

 News
 ----
 The master branch is now dedicated to analysis of the new atlas data format (xAOD).
-For production of skims from the d3pd, please refer to the d3pd branch.
+For production of skims out of the old format (D3PD), please refer to the d3pd branch.

 Dependencies
 ------------